Leonarden/research/README.md

+#THIS REPOSITORY WAS MAINLY A POC AND WILL BE SOON MIGRATED

-#Some research projects on NLP and AI
+#Some research projects on NLP and AI (OBSOLETE)